Cristina Pucelli

 Cristina Pucelli (/puː'tʃɛliː/, born June 11, 1969) is an American voice actress.
-She is best known for her voices in animated series and video games.
+She is best known for her voices in animated series and video games, including Joe's girlfriend, Silvia, in the Viewtiful Joe game, Luan Loud on Nickelodeon's television series The Loud House and Shadow on Nick Jr's television series Baby Shark's Big Show!.

 Early life and education

 Pucelli was born to a family of second-generation Italian immigrants.
 She studied voice-over under the guidance of Ginny McSwain, Bob Bergen, Louise Chamis and Mary Lynn Wissner.

 Career

 Her most-known role was that of Joe's girlfriend, Silvia, in the Viewtiful Joe games.
 She then went on to do voice work in Xenosaga Episode II and Xenosaga Episode III as MOMO and in Psychonauts, as Elton Fir.
 She also voiced Patrick on the television series Allen Gregory.
 In video games, she voiced Luka in Lost Planet: Extreme Condition, Sunny in Metal Gear Solid 4: Guns of the Patriots and Metal Gear Rising: Revengeance.
-She also voices Luan Loud on Nickelodeon's television series The Loud House.
+She also voices Luan Loud on Nickelodeon's television series The Loud House and Shadow on Nick Jr's television series Baby Shark's Big Show!.
 In radio, she voices the character of Emily Jones in Adventures in Odyssey.